-As explained in Section 2.2 the MODIS COSP Level-3 dataset includes two estimates of cloudiness (cloud fraction), one 195 computed from the cloud mask and one summarizing the frequency with which cloud properties have been estimated.
-The two steps have somewhat different aims: the cloud mask seeks to identify pixels unlikely to be clear sky (i.e., filtered for clear sky retrievals), while the retrieval step seeks to provide accurate estimates of cloud properties and so filters out pixels thought to provide unreliable estimates via "clear-sky restoral".
-As a result the total cloud retrieval fraction is 18.3% less than the cloud mask fraction when averaged over July 2002 - July 2021 (counting each 1°box equally).
+steps have somewhat different aims: the cloud mask seeks to identify pixels unlikely to be clear sky (i.e., filtered for clear sky retrievals), while the retrieval step seeks to provide accurate estimates of cloud properties and so filters out pixels thought to provide unreliable estimates via "clear-sky restoral".
 The difference between the two estimates for an example month, July 2021, is shown in Figure 2).
-The removal of partly-cloudy pixels is responsible for the bulk of the difference: the top panel of Figure 3 shows the difference between cloud fraction estimates provided by the mask and the retrievals (i.e. the top and bottom panels of Fig. 2), respectively; the bottom panel shows that the difference is greatly reduced by adding the fraction of partly-cloud pixels, determined from the joint histogram of optical thickness and cloud top pressure computed for partly-cloudy pixels, normalized as in Sec.
-3.1, and summed over the both optical thickness and cloud-top pressure
+The removal of partly-cloudy pixels is responsible for much the roughly 22% difference: the top panel of Figure 3 shows the difference between cloud fraction estimates provided by the mask and the retrievals (i.e. the top and bottom panels of Fig. 2), respectively; the bottom panel shows that the difference is greatly reduced by accounting for the fraction of partly-cloud pixels.